-Use the link above to register.
 Entrance is free.
 This event is both Dutch and English spoken.

 We introduce the online platform Careables where open healthcare solutions can be documented and shared worldwide.
 With a legal expert we then discuss the legal and ethical frameworks and the options of sharing healthcare solutions.
 Additionally the makers show their prototypes of open healthcare solutions and we round off Makehealth: Prototyping in celebratory style with a drink!

 In Made4You, citizens, healthcare professionals and makers work together to design and develop personalised care applications.
 Healthcare has changed radically over the past century.
 For a growing group of citizens, products and services in healthcare are either too expensive, do not match their needs, or simply do not exist yet.
 With the advent of better technology, the possibilities for developing digital healthcare applications have increased.
 With MakeHealth we want to develop new, open design applications and publish them online.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 780298.